-INS is currently unable to offer normal face-to-face services.
-However, we are continuing to support our clients and carers by offering virtual group sessions via Zoom videolink and face-to-face sessions at our base in Twickenham- please see below for details of our current programme.
+INS has resumed more face-to-face services.
+We continue to support our clients and carers by offering virtual group sessions via Zoom videolink and face-to-face sessions at our base in Twickenham- please see below for details of our current programme.

 Support Groups and Activities for Carers